datacamp/courses-introduction-to-version-control-with-git/chapter3.md

     Modifying the bibliography format.
 ```

-then `git checkout 2242bd report.txt` would replace `report.txt`
-with whatever was committed on October 16.
+then `git checkout 2242bd report.txt` would replace the current version of `report.txt` with the version that was committed on October 16.
+Notice that this is the same syntax that you used to undo the unstaged changes, except `--` has been replaced by a hash.

 Restoring a file doesn't erase any of the repository's history.
-Instead,
-the act of restoring the file is saved as another commit,
-because you might later want to undo your undoing.
+Instead, the act of restoring the file is saved as another commit, because you might later want to undo your undoing.

-There's another feature of `git log` that will come in handy here.
+One more thing: there's another feature of `git log` that will come in handy here.
 Passing `-` then a number restricts the output to that many commits.
-For example `git log -3 report.txt` shows you the last three commits involving `report.txt`.
+For example, `git log -3 report.txt` shows you the last three commits involving `report.txt`.

 *** =pre_exercise_code
 ```{python}